cloud-gov/cg-site/content/intro/pricing/rates.md

 ### 2. cloud.gov Usage

-Resources such as memory, storage and CPU are allocated as needed to run your applications.
-You will be charged for the resources as a factor of the memory your applications consume.
+You will be charged for resources as a factor of the memory your applications consume.

 - Sandbox: Resource usage is capped [at what?
 1GB per-user?] to control our unrecovered costs.
 - All other packages: $0.0033 per MB reserved per hour (~$99/GB/month)